Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 date:   2022-11-21 8:00:00 -0300
 ---

-TODO:
-    - On the example, show that multiples add_imm 1, are replaced by a single one, and be surprised later that it didn't work when compiling brainfuck.
-    - Tell that my measures also take in the compilation time.

 This is the third post of a blog post series where I will reproduce [Eli Bendersky’s Adventures In JIT Compilation series][eli], but this time using the [Rust programming language][rust].